 Cleanroom qualification

 We are not only there for you during the initial cleanroom qualification , but also carry out the necessary requalifications.
-Our experienced service technicians offer you specialist support, carry out particle measurements at Cleanroom and other tests, and record the results.
+Our experienced service technicians offer you technical support, carry out particle measurements in the cleanroom and other tests and record the results.

 We are happy to carry out the qualification of your cleanrooms.
+We not only qualify our own systems, but are also there for you for the qualification and requalification of cleanrooms from other providers.
 Qualification measurements are billed transparently per measuring point with no hidden costs.

 Qualification and requalification